pwFoo/http/3.x/response-types.md

 * `$status` - response status code
 * `$headers` - a list of headers

-By default, this class automatically ads a `Content-Length` and a `Content-Type` header to the response.
+By default, this class automatically adds a `Content-Length` and a `Content-Type` header to the response.

 ```php
 use Opis\Http\Responses\FileStream;